 Water kefir verus kombucha, which is better?

 This is a question I've heard a number of times.
 My kids like the flavor of water kefir soda better than kombucha tea, but I generally prefer the kombucha myself, and my husband will drink either, depending on the flavor.

-Water kefir is quicker than kombucha tea – unless you do a continuous ferment, in which case you can draw off kombucha every day.
-Her water kefir is more consistent, my kombucha tends to be more consistent.
-She feels guilty about excess scobys, I have been able to give most of mine away, or I simply compost them.
+Water kefir is quicker to brew than kombucha tea – unless you do a continuous ferment, in which case you can draw off kombucha every day.
+Some people find water kefir is more consistent, my kombucha tends to be more consistent.
+Some people feel guilty about excess scobys, I have been able to give most of mine away, or I simply compost them.
 A few I've used to treat skin ailments, such as my son's cradle cap.
 (Read The SCOBY Cure.)
 (DON'T FLUSH YOUR SCOBY!
 It may just be able to grow in your septic system and cause big problems.)
 [Read more…]

 Sometimes my ferments don't go over too well with the kids.
 They're just not into the tangy, sour flavors of a good kraut or relish.
 Getting them to get plain asparagus is tough enough, let alone trying to get them to eat lacto-fermented asparagus.
 But there is one lacto-fermented beverage I've tried that has consistently been a hit with kids and adults alike – root beer water kefir.
 [Read more…]

 With headlines like “Dreaded ‘stomach flu’ wreaks havoc on families — and it’s only going to get worse”, the stomach flu is giving many families a rocky start to 2017.
 Stomach flu treatment focuses primarily on dealing with the symptoms while the virus runs its course, although a 2010 study suggests that probiotics taken early may shorten symptoms by about a day.
 [Read more…]